smikodanic/angular-passport/README.md

 # angular-passport
 > Angular module for PassportJS login and API auth.
-Strategies: Basic, JWT &amp; Hash
+Strategies: **Basic, JWT, Hash**

 ## Installation
-npm install --save angular-passport
+`npm install angular-passport`

 ## Prerequisites
+Include these modules in your app because they are required for `angular-passport` to work properly:
 - ngCookies (<a href="https://docs.angularjs.org/api/ngCookies">https://docs.angularjs.org/api/ngCookies</a>)
 - ui.router (<a href="https://github.com/angular-ui/ui-router">https://github.com/angular-ui/ui-router</a>)